“Radicalizing Kwame Ture more than he was, just to create a false equivalence to the KKK, is troublesome.”

 Speaking of racialized spaces, the film makes a point about showing the segregated spaces of the Black Power Movement and the KKK in stark contrast to each other to highlight the way society has propagandized black empowerment as a threat, and white domestic terrorism as one-off outliers.
 In one of the film's most intense scenes, Lee juxtaposes the chants of “Black Power” by college students and “White Power” by KKK members to show what each group is truly fighting for—the former seeking safety and freedom, while the latter seeks to destroy any perceived threats to their fanatical views of genetic superiority.

 One area where BlacKkKlansman shines is through Grace’s performance as David Duke.
 Grace was already popular for his everyman role on That ‘70s Show, and it’s his Ned Flanders-esque quality that makes Duke even more insidious.
-A leader who seeks to brand the group as nonviolent neighborhood men—who no longer don robes and hoods (in public)—is even more frightening due his guileless appearance and persona.
+A leader who seeks to brand the group as nonviolent neighborhood men—who no longer don robes and hoods (in public)—is even more frightening due to his guileless appearance and persona.
 It’s an inspired bit of casting on Lee’s part, and Grace both cements the film as an indictment of the Klan while also highlighting America’s penchant for believing and respecting white individuals, merely because they fit the stereotype of an “ordinary American”.
+You see this again when an undercover Ron Stallworth attempts to arrest the white female Kendrickson while she attempts the bombing at Dumas’s house, but he is instead arrested at gunpoint by uniformed white police officers that assume he is attacking the white female.

 The film also does well in its commentary on how socialized whiteness does, in fact, erase white people’s relationship with their own ethnic heritage.
-Zimmerman, for instance, slowly realizes over the course of the film that despite being Jewish he has been passing as Anglo-Saxon Christian, something Stallworth had previously accused him of doing.
-Passing is how he has been able to get by without being terrorized in his life, but by going undercover in the Klan, Zimmerman gets a crash course in how white skin can’t always save someone from racism.
+Zimmerman, for instance, slowly realizes over the course of the film that, despite being Jewish, he has been passing as Anglo-Saxon Christian, something Stallworth had previously accused him of doing.
+Passing for Christian is how he has been able to get by without being terrorized in his life, but by going undercover in the Klan, Zimmerman gets a crash course in how white skin can’t always save someone from racism.

 Bonus for Religion: +0.50